pjbiggs/CryptosporidiumSlippage/README.md

 **Authors**: Matt A Knox, Patrick J Biggs, Juan-Carlos Garcia-R and David T S Hayman.

 This repository contains the following files and scripts:
-* `R script part 1 -- name to follow`
+* `01dataGeneration.R`
 * `bash work -- name to follow`
 * `R script part 2 -- name to follow`

 ## Requirements to run the scripts

+### environment
+The scripts were run on a Ubuntu 20.04.6 LTS laptop with 32Gb RAM and an Intel® Core™ i7-7500U CPU @ 2.70GHz processor.

 ### R environment
-The code was run in `R` version XXXX, with the following required packages:
+The code was run in `R` version 4.3.1, with the following required packages:
-*
+* dada2 (v.
+1.26.0)
 *
 *